syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/Getting-Started.md

 ## Avoid Extending Tabs to TitleBar of the Form

-By default, the tabs will be extended to titlebar.
-To avoid extending the tabs into titlebar, disable the `SfTabbedForm.ExtendTabsToTitleBar` property.
+By default, the tabs will be extended to title bar.
+To avoid extending the tabs into title bar, disable the `SfTabbedForm.ExtendTabsToTitleBar` property.

 {% tabs %}
 {% highlight c# %}